charliejhadley/presentations_2017-10-14_odsc-interactive-viz-with-r/README.md

 # About the instructor

 The instructor for this course is [Martin John Hadley](https://www.linkedin.com/in/martinjohnhadley/).
+Martin delivers training courses and workshops on R for data science for a variety of online learning platforms, he's also available for independent consultancy work (if you're interested).

 # License